Skip to main content

 • Sign up for email updates

-Kate Thompson, Jon Varey and Mark Johnson, Physical Education and Sport Subject Advisors
+Kate Thompson, Physical Education and Sport Subject Advisor

 Kate Thompson

 The rapid and ongoing advances in generative artificial intelligence (AI) tools bring both benefits and challenges to education and assessment.
-In this blog, we highlight the guidance available for managing AI use in our sport and PE qualifications and how to deal with misuse in assessments.
+In this blog, I’ll highlight the guidance available for managing AI use in sport and PE qualifications and how to deal with misuse in assessments.

 What is AI?

 AI tools generate text or images in response to user prompts and questions.
-The responses of AI tools are based upon the data sets upon which they have been trained.
-ChatGPT is the best-known example of an AI chatbot, but many other chatbots and tools are available.
+The responses of AI tools are based on the data sets they have been trained on.
+Commonly available AI chatbots include ChatGPT, Google Gemini and Microsoft Copilot.

 Appropriate use of AI